fru-io/docs-live/docs/faq.md

 ## Support
 We want to help you be successful with DDEV-Live.
 If you have a question that is not answered here, please email our [Support](mailto:support@ddev.com) team.

-You can view the [uptime and status](https://ddevgoldentickets.statuspage.io/#) of the DDEV-Live hosting platform, and subscribe to updates.
+You can view the [uptime and status](https://status.ddev.com/) of the DDEV-Live hosting platform, and subscribe to updates.

 During the Golden Ticket period, we want to hear from you.
 Please send us your feedback using the [Feedback form](https://dash.ddev.com/feedback/) or by running `ddev-live feedback` from the command line.
 We aim to improve  DDEV-Live to meet your needs, so we encourage you to really exercise the platform and try things out.

+Last Updated: Wed Sep 25 12:36:51 2019 UTC